google-deepmind/mujoco/doc/XMLreference.rst

 is effectively a miscellaneous subsection.

 :at:`fovy`: :at-val:`real, "45"`
-   This attribute specifies the vertical field of view of the free camera, i.e. the camera that is always available in the visualizer even if no cameras are explicitly defined in the model.
+   This attribute specifies the vertical field of view of the free camera, i.e., the camera that is always available in the visualizer even if no cameras are explicitly defined in the model.
 It is always expressed in degrees, regardless of the setting of the angle attribute of :ref:`compiler <compiler>`, and is also represented in the low level model in degrees.
 This is because we pass it to OpenGL which uses degrees.
 The same convention applies to the fovy